-12. FIRE DEPARTMENT
+6. FIRE DEPARTMENT

-As mentioned in the previous section on fire protection, FM Global research has shown that cooling the surroundings is a critical factor in protecting the structure or surrounding occupancy, because there is currently no way to extinguish an ESS/BESS fire involving lithium ion batteries with sprinklers.
+As mentioned in the previous section on fire protection, FM Global research has shown that cooling the surroundings is a critical factor to protecting the structure or surrounding occupancy because there is currently no way to extinguish an ESS/BESS fire with sprinklers.